jcsuda/recruiter-project-platform/FINAL-SUMMARY.md

-# 🎉 HireLab - Complete & Operational!
+# 🎉 HIRELab - Complete & Operational!

 ## Overview

-Your HireLab platform is now **fully functional** with a beautiful landing page and a comprehensive dashboard that combines Boolean search, analytics, requisition management, and pipeline tracking in one unified workspace.
+Your HIRELab platform is now **fully functional** with a beautiful landing page and a comprehensive dashboard that combines Boolean search, analytics, requisition management, and pipeline tracking in one unified workspace.

 ---